PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 _How do I work with a customer who wants to sign an MSA?_

-This occasionally happens when we are dealing with very large companies, who may prefer to sign an MSA due to their internal procurement processes.
+This occasionally happens when we are dealing with very large companies, who may prefer to sign an MSA due to their internal procurement processes or to have the security of a locked-in contract from a pricing perspective.
 We have a contract version of our standard terms and conditions that we can use for this - ask Charles.

+We'd only really look to do this with people spending $10k+ per month - we don't do it below this value because of the legal effort required.

 _How do I find out a customer's usage?_